larryoh/dmportfolio/README.md

-# PPCPORTFOLIO
+# Larry Okoth Digital Marketing Portfolio
-A PPC portfolio by Larry Okoth hosted on GitHub Pages
+A digital marketing and PPC portfolio by Larry Okoth.

+> But first, the resume.

+# Resume